EvansPer/SIR_MODEL/README.md

 The structure of the project is the following:

-1. The [data_config.m](https://github.com/EvansPer/SIR_MODEL/blob/main/data_config.m) script imports the COVID-19 dataset and other variables from my path and saves them in a data frame called [dataframe.mat](https://github.com/EvansPer/SIR_MODEL/blob/main/dataframe.m).
+1. The [data_config.m](https://github.com/EvansPer/SIR_MODEL/blob/main/data_config.m) script imports the COVID-19 dataset and other variables useful to initialize the ODE function from my path and saves them in a data frame called [dataframe.mat](https://github.com/EvansPer/SIR_MODEL/blob/main/dataframe.m).
 2. Once dataframe.mat is generated (it'll be always saved inside the project unless new updates are added to the config file), it can be loaded by the main script [SIR_simulation.m](https://github.com/EvansPer/SIR_MODEL/blob/main/SIR_simulation.m).
 3. The SIR_simulation can then call the functions [normalization](https://github.com/EvansPer/SIR_MODEL/blob/main/FUNCTIONS/normalization.m), [sir_param_determination](https://github.com/EvansPer/SIR_MODEL/blob/main/FUNCTIONS/sir_param_determination.m) and [model_R](https://github.com/EvansPer/SIR_MODEL/blob/main/SFUNCTIONS/model_R.m).
+4. The function input is the matrix called "data" containing all the raw acquisitions imported by the Minister of Health.
+It defines all the variables to be used in the SIR model and finds what is the number of total_infected in order to obtain the normalization factor.
+The normalization of all vectors is then performed, as the function provides precisely these values.
+5. The sir_param_determination function has been added to improve the efficiency of the code: while in the paper, the ODE parameters are found by visual inspection, I decided to implement a simple routine that, within two for cycles, identifies A and B.
+To do so, the input provided is:
+    - the vector parameters A and B in which it is assumed to find the proper values
+    - ODE parameters and options
+    - a raw vector to compare with the model
+    - a threshold needed to reach convergence between the raw data vector and the generated model.
+Inside the cycles, a SIR model is generated and compared with the real data.
+When it is compatible (within the threshold) with "active_infections", the cycles stop, the parameters A and B are identified and the model can be returned in the main script.